WooCommerce comes localization-ready out of the box. All that’s needed is a translation file for your language.

 PoEdit is a more advanced alternative to Loco Translate.
 Only advanced users or translators wishing to create a custom translation to WooCommerce should attempt this method.

-WooCommerce comes with a POT file which can be imported into PoEdit to translate.
+WooCommerce comes with a POT file that can be imported into PoEdit to translate.

-After translating strings, you can save.
-The .mo file will be generated automatically.
+5/ Save after translating strings.
+The .mo file is generated automatically.

 When activated, it asks for: